AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Mentalist.md

 #### Investigative
 Your mind becomes more aware of the creatures you are bound to.
 While bound to a creature, you have a +2 bonus to Insight (Wisdom) and Perception (Wisdom) checks against them, and you may use the Assess quick action on those creatures to learn an additional fact about them.

-### Ability Score Increase
+### Attribute Increase

-When you reach 2nd level, and again at: 4th, 6th, 8th and 10th level, you can increase one ability score of your choice by 1.
-As normal, you can't increase an ability score above 20 using this feature.
+When you reach 2nd level, and again at: 4th, 6th, 8th and 10th level, you can increase one attribute score of your choice by 1.
+As normal, you can't increase an attribute score above 20 using this feature.

 ### Silver Tongue